F1rrel/RenewedVillageGrowth/readme.txt

 - Under each town name, a text indicates the actual town growth rate, only for the monitored towns; the number indicates how many days will you'll have to wait between each town expansion.
-- In townboxes, first page is detailed informations about cargo requirements are given for each category, in the form:
+- In townboxes, first page is first part is information about required and achieved percentage of transported passangers and mails is given Second part contains detailed informations about cargo requirements for each category, in the form:
   *category: actual goal / last month supply / stockpiled cargo.
   Note that the town window only displays informations for cargo categories which are required in a given town at a given moment.
 Thus, in little towns, it is normal to only see an indication for category 1.
-- In townboxes, second page is information about required and achieved percentage of transported passangers and mails is given
+- In townboxes, second page
 - Townbox pages switch automatically every 3 seconds or can be a specific page, see "Town info display mode" GS setting.
 - The StoryBook also gives informations: there you can find a general